 Our first patent.
 US5413573A, 1995.
 The technology described herein is a so-called "passive arm robot" or as we call it internally "a first-generation surgical navigator" which has since been replaced by second-generation navigators which are based on optical, typically twin camera IR systems.

-Figures 1 and 2 showcase the arm itself, but it's in figures 3 and 4 that you will find the kind of thinking that set us apart then and sets us apart today.
+Figure 1 showcases the arm itself, but it's in figures 2 through 4 that you will find the kind of thinking that set us apart then and sets us apart today.

 The second problem: "How do you get 200lbs of steel and corners into an OR clean room, and keep it disinfected between operations?"